 Start Your Eastside Pollinator Garden

-Our Eastside Pollinator Garden Project is now certifying gardens and working lands throughout Inyo and Mono Counties.
+The Eastside Pollinator Garden Project certifies gardens and working lands throughout Inyo and Mono Counties.
 There are 5 simple steps to the certification process:

 1. Review our certification criteria.
-If you decide the project is right for you, fill out our Eastside Pollinator Garden Project Interest Form.
+If you decide the project is right for you, reach out via email or the interest form at the top of the page.

-2. Contact us to schedule a Garden Consultation.
+2. Schedule a Garden Consultation.
 We’ll meet with you to discuss your pollinator garden space, offer suggestions, answer your questions, and help get you started.

 3. Create your pollinator garden!
 Once your garden is underway, we’ll schedule a Progress Check-In with you to help make sure you’ll be eligible to receive a $125 voucher for native plant purchases.

-4. Pick up your free native plants at the Plant Sale.
-You’ll receive 5 milkweed plants (valued at $25) and a voucher good for $100 worth of other native plants of your choosing.
+4. Pick up your free native plants at the August plant sale.
+After meeting the criteria, you’ll receive 5 milkweed plants (valued at $25) and a voucher good for $100 worth of other native plants of your choosing.
 Add these new plants to your pollinator garden.

 5. Show off your garden and receive your Pollinator Garden certification plaque at your Final Garden visit.